-Butter Bakery Cafe completed its 12th year in 2017.
+Butter Bakery Cafe completed its 13th year in 2018.
 We are a neighborhood-based, family-run cafe serving the Kingfield and Lyndale Neighborhoods of southwest Minneapolis.
 With head baker, Rebecca Yale, and a cast and crew of staff and regulars, we aim to create a community centered gathering place for people of all kinds and all ages.
 Our partnership with Beacon Interfaith Housing Collaborative connects us to the young adults living above us in Nicollet Square.
 We serve as a worksite and mentors for these youth who have been homeless or are at risk of being homeless.
 We recently re-formed as a General Benefit Corporation to honor our mission-oriented focus for the business.

 In April of 2017 we chose to move to a no-tip model for pricing and compensation and join the effort for Fair Wages within our industry.
 We aim to remove inequities and disparities, reduce the insecurity of fluctuating wages, and to create a professional atmosphere for our all who provide their service and talents to bring you great food and drink.